-- Nurse Ratched entertains the idea of a schedule game so the men can watch baseball and takes it to a vote.
+- Nurse Ratched entertains the idea of letting the men watch a baseball game on TV and takes it to a vote.
 When none of the Chronics vote for it, she says McMurphy didn’t get the majority vote he needed to win.

 - When Chief raises his hand to vote with the Acutes, Nurse Ratched won’t consider his vote because she says the meeting was closed and the vote was over.

 - The next day, when McMurphy goes over to the TV to watch baseball, she turns the TV off so that he has to watch a blank screen.